The Ritz-Carlton, Boston

 Fax: (617) 574-7203

 Boston, Mass. – July 14, 2017 – The Ritz-Carlton, Boston is pleased to announce that it is nearing completion of a project that has redesigned many guest-facing facets of the award-winning hotel.
-The $13 million transformation, led by the renowned architecture firm Rockwell Group, will give The Ritz-Carlton's 193 guest rooms and suites, corridors, Ballroom and Club Lounge an exciting, new relevancethat’s inspired by some of Europe’s most elegant and sophisticated boutique hotels, with subtle influences from literary greats, Edgar Allen Poe and Ralph Waldo Emerson.
+The $13 million transformation, led by the renowned architecture firm Rockwell Group, will give The Ritz-Carlton's 193 guest rooms and suites, corridors, Ballroom and Club Lounge an exciting, new relevancethat’s inspired by some of Europe’s most elegant and sophisticated boutique hotels, with subtle influences from literary greats, Edgar Allan Poe and Ralph Waldo Emerson.

 Since 2001, The Ritz-Carlton, Boston has been at the center of an exciting midtown revitalization which positions it perfectly for corporate and leisure travel.
 And, the hotel has long been a home away from home for families who embrace and celebrate time-honored traditions while creating unique and unforgettable memories.
 For the firm leading the redesign, the hotel’s location and emotional ties to its guests played an important role in the transformation of its deluxe guest rooms and suites.